 Website with Track Requirements: Department of Philosophy

-Advising and Assistance: Prof. Alison Simmons and Nyasha Borde
+Advising and Assistance: Prof. Susanna Siegel and Nyasha Borde

 The Intellectual Basis: The philosophy track seeks to initiate students into the tradition of philosophical discussion of questions about the mind and to provide them with the skills they need to wrestle with seemingly intractable questions in a disciplined and systematic way.
 It teaches students how to distinguish closely related notions from each other, how to articulate views clearly, and how to formulate arguments precisely.